Nazanin-hub/kickstarter-analysis/README.md

       ###### Challenges

-      1.How to use COUNTIFS() function to populate the "number successful", "Number failed", and "number canceled" columns.
+      1.How to use COUNTIFS() function to calculate the "number successful", "Number failed", and "number canceled" columns.

       ##### Solutions

-      I chose collumns F, P and D from sheet one of the dataset and coded the numbers for the three desired parameters as follows:
+      I chose collumns F, P and D from sheet one of the dataset and calculated the numbers for the three desired parameters as follows:

            number successful:
                               =COUNTIFS(Sheet1!F2:F4115,"successful",Sheet1!P2:P4115,"plays",Sheet1!D2:D4115,"$$desired interval")